bazenn/SQL_dvd_queries/README.md

 - Window functions
 - Advanced data manipulation

 The queries are organized in ascending order of complexity, from basic queries using SELECT, WHERE, and ORDER BY clauses, to advanced queries using JOIN, GROUP BY, HAVING, and subqueries.
-You can find the queries and the results in the queries folder.

 ## How to Run the Queries